pranomostro/syl/README.md

 Convert hexadecimal input to syllables
 ======================================

-syl reads a hexadecimal input and converts it to syllables that are easy to transmit for humans.
+syl reads a hexadecimal input and converts it to syllables that are easy to read and transmit for humans.

 Example:

      $ echo f401b966 | syl